Vybavnag/OpenAvenues_project/README.md

 ## What I learned
 * Sometimes, just analyzing data can teach us a lot, even without advanced predictions.
 * Planning ahead is important.
 Decide what data you want to input and get out of your model before you start.
-* What Kfka and Lamda architectures are
+* What are Kafka systems.
-* How to create an advanced data pipeline in python that
+* How to create an advanced data pipeline in python to analyze data and create reccomendations

 ## How to use this repository